Causal Process Mining from Relational Databases with Domain Knowledge: Evaluation

 Our prototype is implemented as a component of the commercial Noreja tool as a Java microservice-based application, using Spring Boot (vers.
 2.4.4), and a TypeScript based Angular (vers.
 12.2.10) web \gls{ui}.
 To store and query the \glspl{ceg} and \glspl{aceg}, we use the graph database Neo4j (vers.~4.3.0) and Cypher as the Neo4j query language.
 The current prototype can read event data from Microsoft SQL Server and Oracle~DB.

 \Cref{fig:noreja-graph-ceg} to \Cref{fig:noreja-graph-aceg-level-3-violations} present three screenshots of the \gls{ui}. \Cref{fig:noreja-graph-ceg} shows a single \gls{ceg}, which was selected from the list of available \glspl{ceg} on the left side.
 Events are visualized as blue rhombuses, called \emph{diamonds}.
-Furthermore, cyan-colored circles and rectangles are used to mark the start and end of a process.
-A rectangle marks a start or end of a path for which there is a parallel path that continous, e.g., the path at the bottom after \textit{Prepare Order Delivery} in \Cref{fig:noreja-graph-ceg}, these rectangle markers are called \emph{intermediate start} or \emph{end}.
-A circle marks the start or end of the process for which there is no parallel continuing path.
-Moreover, different visualization configurations and highlightings e.g., colored highlighting of the activity cycle time as shown in \Cref{fig:ceg_duration_highlighting}, can be selected on the right side. \Cref{fig:noreja-graph-aceg-level-1} shows the \nth{1} aggregation level \gls{aceg} of the \gls{ceg} shown in \Cref{fig:noreja-graph-ceg}.
+Cyan-colored circles and triangles are used to mark the start and end of a process.
+A triangle marks a start or end of a path for which there is a parallel path that continous, e.g., the path at the bottom after \textit{Prepare Order Delivery} in \Cref{fig:noreja-graph-ceg}, these triangle markers are called \emph{intermediate start} or \emph{end}.
+A circle marks the start or end of the process for which there is no parallel continuing path. \Cref{fig:noreja-graph-aceg-level-1} shows the \nth{1} aggregation level \gls{aceg} of the \gls{ceg} shown in \Cref{fig:noreja-graph-ceg}.
 As discussed in \Cref{subsec:graph-aggregation}, the relationship and node quantity are shown in parenthesis and the relationship cardinality is shown in the format \{$\rtimes_{min}$..$\rtimes_{max}$ : $\ltimes_{min}$..$\ltimes_{max}$\}. \Cref{fig:noreja-graph-aceg-level-3-violations} shows the \nth{3} aggregation level \gls{aceg} with a highlighting of relationships that contains a temporal violation (in red).